 “Give me a child until he is 7 and I will show you the man.”

 Organizing liberals, on the other hand, tends to be like herding cats since authority and fear are not prime motivators for this demographic.
-Getting them organized and out to vote in midterms is horribly challenging and this is a powerful place where the American people lose since the liberal voice is not heard.
+Getting them organized and out to vote in midterms is horribly challenging and this is a powerful place where the American people (and the world at large) lose since the liberal voice is not heard.
 Well educated people tend to be liberal and, as such, are also more easily disaffected because they tend to understand what is happening and may feel hopeless to do anything about it because the conservative voting block is so effective and consistent.
-Because studies show that there is an indirect correlation between education and number children liberals have fewer children too, which means that the ratio of children raised in conservative families has quickly dwarfed the number of children raised in liberal families.
+Because studies show that there is an indirect correlation between education and number children, liberals have fewer children too, which means that the ratio of children raised in conservative families has quickly dwarfs the number of children raised in liberal families.

 However, I have noticed a mitigating factor to the Idiocracy Effect: today’s youth tend to be better informed because of consistent access to the Internet which can expose them to the wider world, different viewpoints, and have instant access to knowledge which can increase their worldview and therefore, hopefully, decrease their fearful and conservative outlooks creating a more tolerant and educated youth.
 This may be our only hope and a powerful force in the Revolution and the transformation of the future with the hope of returning democracy and peace to the people.

 I have written an entire article on Morality vs Religion which is based on an analysis of conservative vs liberal psychology using moral psychology as its base.
 Please take a gander at this to get a better understanding of its effects on decision making.
 My later post Religion, an Overview goes over this in even more depth.

 Money in Politics and Moving the Democratic Party to the Center